1 million more: Growing Florida GOP tops Democratic voters in political milestone

 – Shifting political views across Florida, once considered a battleground swing state, where Republicans now control the governor’s office, both houses in the Legislature, both U.S. Senate offices and 18 of 30 congressional seats.
 This is notable among Hispanic voters, especially in South Florida, who have newly embraced conservative themes and championed the GOP’s descriptions of Democrats as socialists.

 – A Republican-backed law, which took effect last year, cracking down on outside voter registration organizations, which historically enrolled Black, Hispanic and college-age voters.
 These are groups that traditionally skew Democratic.
-The law imposes expensive fines up to $250,000 on groups that miss tight new deadlines or employ felons or non-citizens to help register voters.
+The law imposes expensive fines of up to $250,000 on groups that miss tight new deadlines or employ felons or non-citizens to help register voters.
 Most such third-party organizations have effectively shut down their operations in Florida.

 – Florida is becoming a destination for conservatives moving from elsewhere in the United States.
-The state’s population has passed 23 million for the first time, adding roughly 600,000 people who move to Florida every year for the past decade, according to the Florida Chamber of Commerce.
+The state’s population has passed 23 million for the first time, adding roughly 600,000 people who moved to Florida every year for the past decade, according to the Florida Chamber of Commerce.

 – Progressives, especially LGBTQ families, many moved out of Florida over GOP-backed laws and policies that made them uneasy, or residents who struggled with rising housing and insurance costs.
 About 450,000 each year move out of Florida, according to the chamber’s figures.